simatic/ZebroGaMQ/README.md

 [ZebroGaMQ: Communication Middleware for Mobile Gaming](http://www.totem-games.org/?q=Communication%20Middleware)
 ================================

+We are very proud to propose this game to the ZebroGaMQ community.
+This is a fork of the game for WhereCamp.
+This clone is not aligned with the master branch but it will be very soon.
+The code changes are minor and will not have a big effect.

+The server corresponding to the WhereCamp fork is kindly managed by TSP Artemis team for the duration of WhereCamp.

 ZebroGaMQ provides an easy and reliable way to publish and consume messages in the context of mobile multiplayer games.
 A prototypical game involves: